Catastrophe9260/Brain-Tumor-Classification/README.md

 Citation: Msoud Nickparvar.
 (2021). <i>Brain Tumor MRI Dataset</i> [Data set].
 Kaggle. https://doi.org/10.34740/KAGGLE/DSV/2645886

 Below is how I structured my project folder - especially what the dataset directory looks like.
-Its broken down primarily into a training set
+Its broken down primarily into a training and testing set with a specific folder holding each type of brain tumor MRI scan and a folder with normal brain MRI scans.

 ![image](https://user-images.githubusercontent.com/33336845/235602598-d3f21c0c-e360-4809-8353-0c305ab1a688.png)